 Here is a glimpse of some of the big events we have planned throughout 2012-13: Day at the Races, Trip to Ascot; Osbourne Clark Internal Mooting Competition; WEEKEND TRIP ABROAD and the Annual Law Ball.

 With no law faculty at Royal Holloway University of London, the law society is the best way for interested students to get involved.
 We aim to educate students on routes into law, such as the GDL and subsequent courses, and hold talks by professionals from different areas of the legal sector.
 We also hold regular socials, such as pizza nights and society day trips, and the highlight of the year is our trip abroad, previously having been to the ICC in The Hague and Amsterdam.Back to top

 The SOAS Law Society comprises both undergraduate and postgraduate law students.
-We aim to promote events and opportunities for SOAS students to get involved and to support the furtherance of their career in law.
-Our activities include careers and networking events with law firms and other legal organisations, a mentor scheme, a careers database, book sales for charity, balls and dinners.
+We aim to promote events and opportunities for SOAS students to get involved and to support the development of their career in law.
+We provide opportunities in the commercial field as well as other legal career paths, the scope of which reach careers in the UK, the Middle East, Asia and Africa.
+Our activities include careers and networking events, a mentor scheme, a careers database, pro-bono work, mooting competitions, balls and dinners.

 EdBram has so much to offer you in the way of extra-curricular events!
 Whether it’s mooting, sports, volunteering or attending one of our infamous social events we have something for everyone!

 The University of Southampton Law Society is primarily a representative body for law students at the University of Southampton.
 The Society aims to preserve students' interests through improving opportunities and maintaining good contact with the Law faculty.